gr4ym4n/bl_rbf_drivers/docs/content/en/manual/interpolation.md

 ### Custom Curve

 With a custom curve you are free to define any interpolation curve you wish.
 After selecting the **Custom Curve** option you can use the [curve editor](#curve-editor) to add, remove and adjust control points.
+The animation below show the effect using the curve defined [below](#curve-editor).

 <img src="/img/manual-interpolation-custom.gif" alt="Custom interpolation" width="100%">